Fix JavaScript TypeError: Cannot read property 'X' of undefined (2025 Guide)

 Posted on: March 12, 2025

 If you’ve encountered the error "TypeError: Cannot read property 'X' of undefined" in JavaScript, you’re not alone.
 This error is a frequent headache when dealing with objects and properties.
-In this guide, I’ll explain why it happens and how to fix it fast.
+In this 2025 guide, we’ll explain why it happens and how to fix it fast.

 What Causes "TypeError: Cannot read property 'X' of undefined"?